 --Did you know that anything marketed as "glow in the dark" will react to UV light?
 You can paint just about anything with inexpensive glow in the dark paint to get a great, glowing effect.
 I used this, in part, to create some faux Vaseline glass (tutorial to come).

---Did you know that most fluorescent things glow under black light?
-Not just clothes, but I even found things like fluorescent plastic cups and plates that glowed brilliantly with black light.
+--Did you know that most fluorescent and neon things glow under black light?
+Not just clothes, but I even found things like neon plastic cups and plates that glowed brilliantly with black light.
 A cup turned upside down and a matching plate makes a great, inexpensive cake stand.

 --Did you know that white paper is treated with florescent compounds to make it appear whiter and brighter?
 That's why it reacts fabulously under black light.
 Older paper, made before 1950, won't have the same effect.
 But anything you make out of new, white paper will really pop under black light.